 I noticed that many people have issues with Amsterdam and affordable accommodation, as I have gotten quite a few emails from people who wondered if I had suggestions.

 I did some research for the ones who are having a hard time finding budget places to stay in the capital city of The Netherlands.
-The price starts from 11 euros a night up to a maximum of 35 euros a night.
+The price starts at 11 euros a night, up to a maximum of 35 euros a night.
 So here it is.
-The 13 most budget-friendly accommodation in Amsterdam, The Netherlands that you will ever find.
+The 13 best budget-friendly accommodation in Amsterdam, The Netherlands, that you will ever find.

 Disclaimer: I am not responsible for price changes.
 Throughout the seasons the prices of hostels and bed and breakfasts fluctuate.
 High season, especially the month of July, is incredibly expensive.
 And the hostel that is sometimes 13 euros, goes up to even 54 euros.
 All places that I’ve written down offer Wi-Fi and have friendly staff.
 You will find backpackers in every hostel on this list, so if you’re worried about not meeting people.
 Don’t worry.
 You’ll be fine.

-The best hostels and dorms for a small budget in Amsterdam
+The best & cheapest hostels and dorms for a small budget in Amsterdam

 This hostel is nearby Amsterdam Sloterdijk and located in the neighbourhood of Bos and Lommer, which is a very mixed neighbourhood with many nationalities.
 That means you will also find a great Moroccan bakery a few minutes walking at Gulden Winckelplantsoen 44 (street).